ericapeplowski/murder-mystery/lib/levels/6_level.md

   Level Six

 -instructions-
-  Getting all of the records in a table can be super handy.
-But active record is really great at getting specific information out of the database.
-To start really solving this murder mystery - we need to find out who exactly our victim is.
-  On our Suspects table, there is a column called 'alive'.
-Search the table to find the suspect where this value is set to false.
+  Hmm... so if the secret passage in the lounge leads to the kitchen.
+It's likely our murderer escaped that way.
+Let's see which Suspects were in the kitchen when the police showed up.

 -example-
   Users.find_by(name: "Martin")